 go straight to bed.
 He tried getting help at a hospital

 emergency room.
 A scan showed no signs of a stroke.
 They prescribed him pain pills and told him to see a doctor.
 By June 2008, Chowning had to quit his job.
 “It was a snowballing effect.
 I kept getting worse and worse,” he

 said.
 “I was getting to the point where I could hardly walk.
 I couldn’t even use my left hand.”
 In July, Chowning found Southwest Boulevard Family Health Care

 on the Internet.
 The clinic helped him apply for Medicaid; he was quickly rejected.

-condition.
+to diagnose Chowning’s condition.
 Weeks passed.
 At the end of August, Chowning got the scan.
-Three of his brothers had to carry
+Three of his brothers

 With the urgent evidence of the MRI, Lee sent Chowning to KU Hospital.